Pannus in Dogs (Chronic Superficial Keratitis)

 What is pannus?

-Pannus or chronic superficial keratitis is an immune-mediated condition affecting the cornea or clear part of the eye.
-It occurs primarily in middle-aged German Shepherd dogs and Belgian Tervurens, but other breeds may also be affected.
+Pannus or chronic superficial keratitis is an immune-mediated condition that affects the cornea or clear part of the eye.
+It occurs primarily in middle-aged German shepherd dogs or German shepherd mixes, and Belgian Tervurens, but other breeds may also be affected.

 What are the clinical signs of pannus?